Integrating Webhooks

 return "OK"

-Response Validation
+## Response Validation

-The response payload is validated using the X-Hub-Signature-256 header which requires base64 formatting.
+The response payload is validated using the `X-Hub-Signature-256` header which requires `base64` formatting.

-The payload is hashed using the HMAC-SHA256 algorithm with a secret key (or cryptographic key) that is set up following the instructions atSetting up a secret key.
+The payload is hashed using the `HMAC-SHA256` algorithm with a secret key (or cryptographic key) that is set up following the instructions at[#setting-up-a-secret-key](#setting-up-a-secret-key "mention").
 If no key is set, the header in question will not be present.

-For the error JSON presented above and the secret set as "test_key", the header will have the value "hYOb+67Z15TMwHO678Yd2fQykmBDwPdBa+O7FnXOqOY=".
+For the error JSON presented above and the secret set as "`test_key`", the header will have the value "`hYOb+67Z15TMwHO678Yd2fQykmBDwPdBa+O7FnXOqOY=`".

 [This](https://www.devglan.com/online-tools/hmac-sha256-online) online generator uses the same algorithm.
 Please be aware of the whitespaces inside the payload.

-Example: Validating webhooks (Python)
+<summary>Example: Validating webhooks (Python)</summary>

 In the following example, the payload is validated according to the secret key that has previously been set up.